 5332.
 Ethics in Accounting (3).
 Prerequisite: Admission to M.S.A. program.
 Introduces students to accounting ethics and professionalism.
 Independence issues and the Code of Professional Ethics are highlighted.

 5334.
 Professional Accountancy Capstone (3).
-Prerequisite: Admission to M.S.A. program and must be taken in last full semester of study.
+Prerequisites: All requirements of the M.S.A. program must be met prior to enrollment, must be taken in last semester of study, and must have instructor consent.
 Prepares students for the accounting profession through intensive study, testing, and preparation for professional certification.

 6300.
 Colloquium in Accounting Research (3).
 Prerequisite: Admission to doctoral program.
 Studies in selected areas of accounting research.
 Topics vary by semester.May be repeated for credit.